aaronmams/jekyll-now/_posts/2017-06-24-R Shiny Starter.md

 ![shinyimage](/images/shinyapp.png)

 ## Try it out

-If you run my code above (provided you have the 'Shiny' library installed and you get the gf_monthly.RDA file off of my github repo) the app will pop up in either a local browser tab or inside R Studio (depending on how you configure things).
+You can mess around with my app on the web [here](https://aaronmams.shinyapps.io/firstapp/).
+In addition to web interaction, you can run my code (provided you have the 'Shiny' library installed and you get the gf_monthly.RDA file off of my github repo) in R Studio and the app will pop up in either a local browser tab or inside R Studio (depending on how you configure things).

 You can toggle between model types (currently your only options are 'State Space Model' and 'Linear Model') and set a few different starting years that can define the range of the data you want to display.